NehaAnalyzes/RetailLens-AI/README.md

 AI-Powered Retail Product Image Quality & Category Classification

 RetailLens AI is a production-style computer vision pipeline designed to automate product image validation and categorization for e-commerce platforms.
-It combines deep learning classification with rule-based image quality assessment to improve catalog consistency and user experience.
+It combines deep learning classification with rule based image quality assessment to improve catalog consistency and user experience.

 ---